Cure for Sanity: Singles

 In 1991, two more singles were released, both of them re-mixes of songs that appeared on the album.
 The first was "X Y & Zee (Electric Sunshine Style)", backed with "Axe of Men" (and, on the 12-inch vinyl version, also with "Psychosexual").
 Issued in January 1991, it peaked on the U.K. Singles chart at No. 15, making it the highest-charting single from the album.
 It also was the most successful single in the United States, appearing for 16 weeks on the Billboard Alternative Songs chart (peaking at No. 11) and for nine weeks on its Dance Club Songs chart (peaking at No. 17).
-The second 1991 single was a remixed version of "92° F", backed with "The Incredible P.W.E.I. vs Dirty Harry" (which is not the same song as the similarly-titled album track).
+The second 1991 single was a remixed version of "92°F", backed with "The Incredible P.W.E.I. vs Dirty Harry" (which is not the same song as the similarly-titled album track).
 The remix was done by Boilerhouse and was called "The Birth" mix.
 Both the compact-disc and the 12-inch vinyl versions of the single contained additional Boilerhouse remixes.
 The 10-inch vinyl version included yet another Boilerhouse remix, plus "Another Man's Rhubarb (Good Vibes Mix)".
 Released in April 1991, it appeared on the UK Singles Chart for three weeks, peaking at No. 23.

 "Another Man's Rhubarb", backed with "92°F", was released in the United States (only) as a promotional "not-for-sale" single in 1991.
 It was released in two formats: 12-inch vinyl and compact disc.
 Both formats contained the same four tracks—two mixes of "Rhubarb" and two mixes (both by Boilerhouse) of "92°F".
 "Rhubarb" appeared on Billboard's Dance Club Songs chart for five weeks, peaking at No. 37.

 Critical reception

-In a contemporaneous review for Keyboard magazine, Jim Aikin found the album to be "solidly mixed, with plenty of processed samples colliding over aggressive hip-hop grooves".
+In a contemporaneous review for Keyboard, Jim Aikin found the album to be "solidly mixed, with plenty of processed samples colliding over aggressive hip-hop grooves".
 He concluded his review by describing the album as "intensely modern".

 In his retrospective review for AllMusic, Ned Raggett opined that the album was not as good as the previous This Is the Day...This Is the Hour...This Is This!, but "not all that far off".
 He described it as "mixing a couple of more serious efforts with a slew of catchy, immediate singles and not-bad album cuts".
 Raggett gave specific praise to the opening segue of "Moral Majority" into "Dance", as well as "X Y & Zee" (calling it "warm and wistful") and "Nightmare at 20,000 ft.".
 Regarding Sylvia Tella's appearance on "92°F", he found it to be "all right, if nothing to write home about".

 Trouser Press expressed a less positive opinion of Cure for Sanity, describing it as the "beginning of the artistic end" for the band and noting that "the absurd sloganeering is tiresome".
 Nonetheless, there was specific praise for "Dance" and "Lived in Splendor" as examples of beats that "still pack a wallop".
 The reviewers also found the "Sensory Amplification" remix of "X Y & Zee" to be "beatific".